 Hello, I’m Matthew Carroll the President of the Mental Health Tribunal.

-Under the Mental Health Act when a person is experiencing very serious symptoms of a mental illness, and needs immediate treatment, they might be placed on what’s called a compulsory Treatment Order.
+Under the Mental Health and Wellbeing Act when a person is experiencing very serious symptoms of a mental illness, and needs immediate treatment, they may be placed on what’s called a compulsory Treatment Order.
 That order means that they have to have treatment.
-Sometimes this will be in hospital.
+Sometimes this will be while they are in hospital.
 Other times it will be while they are still living at home.

-Your Tribunal hearing is an important opportunity to have your say about whether you need compulsory treatment, and your preferences for treatment in the future.
+Your Tribunal hearing is an important opportunity for you to have your say about whether or not you need compulsory treatment, and your treatment preferences for treatment for the future.

-Here at the Tribunal we really want you to attend your hearing so you can tell us what you think and be part of the discussion and decision making process.
+At the Tribunal we really want you to attend your hearing to tell us what you think and to be part of the discussion and decision making process.

-You are also welcome to bring a support person who may help you talk to us or who may tell us things that its important we understand before making a decision.
+You are welcome to bring a support person who may help you talk to us or who may tell us things that we need to understand before making a decision.

-You can find out more about the Tribunal and how to prepare for a hearing by exploring our website.
+You can find out more about the Tribunal and how to prepare for a hearing you can explore this website.